lulzzz/Tarzan/docs/Storage.md

 * Clustering columns order data within a partition.
 The database uses the clustering information to identify where the data is within the partition.

 ## Database Schema
+The Cassandra DB is used for storing extracted data.
+When processing input pcap files extended flow records are created.
+The flow records are extended with application specific data and additional information on flows (entropy, TCP flags, and other relevant information).

+### Extended Flows
+Extended flow information is always related to the basic flow record.
+The basic flow record is stored in `flows` table.
+Each flow has a unique identifier (uuid) which serves as the flow key.
+Each flow has an attribute that lists its protocols, e.g., `[ether, ip, tcp, http]`.
+This information can be used to search for other relevant information specific for the particular protocol.
+Information related to http protocol is stored in `flows_http` table and can be find by searching for flow id.

+### Case
 First, we need to select a keyspace.
 The keyspace will correspond to the name of the case.
 ```cql
 CREATE KEYSPACE Case01 WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };